TobyHFerguson/cdsw_install/README.md

 com.typesafe.config.ConfigException$UnresolvedSubstitution: filetest.conf: 28: Could not resolve substitution to a value: ${AWS_SECRET_ACCESS_KEY}
 ```

 The CDSW instance you will get will be named after the public ip address of the cdsw instance.
-The name will be `ec2.PUBLIC_IP.xip.io`.
+The name will be `cdsw.PUBLIC_IP.xip.io`.
 See below for details.

-You will have to figure out what this PUBLIC_IP is using your aws console.
+You will have to figure out what this PUBLIC_IP is using your cloud-provider console.

 All nodes in the cluster will contain the user `cdsw`.
 That user's password is `Cloudera1`.
 (If you used my mit kdc installation scripts from below then you'll also find that this user's kerberos username and password are `cdsw` and `Cloudera1` also).